The Emerging Trends of Multi-Label Learning: Multi-label Learning With Limited Supervision

 The complexity of the label space has expedited various kinds of improperly-supervised MLC settings.
 In what follows, we briefly review some more state-of-the-art settings in the literature.

 \textbf{MLC with Noisy Labels (Noisy-MLC).} While MLML and PML consider single-side noise, Noisy-MLC assumes that noisy labels occur in both relevant and irrelevant labels.
 Many effective Noisy-MLC algorithms have been proposed to address this problem, including graph based methods \cite{DBLP:journals/tcyb/ZhangYFZCH20}, probability models \cite{DBLP:conf/aaai/CuiZJ20}, teacher-student model \cite{DBLP:conf/accv/HuHSC18}.
-In \cite{DBLP:conf/ijcai/LvXZG19}, the WS-MLC framework is extended and noisy labels are assumed to be contained in the dataset.
-Some works \cite{DBLP:conf/cvpr/VeitACKGB17,DBLP:conf/cvpr/HuHSC19} maintain a small set of clean data to reduce the noise in the large dataset.
+In \cite{DBLP:conf/ijcai/LvXZG19}, the WS-MLC framework is extended and noisy labels are assumed to be contained in the data set.
+Some works \cite{DBLP:conf/cvpr/VeitACKGB17,DBLP:conf/cvpr/HuHSC19} maintain a small set of clean data to reduce the noise in the large data set.
 Since learning from label noise have been a hot topic in the community, Noisy-MLC deserve more attention.

 \textbf{MLC with Unseen Labels.} In the aforementioned settings, the label spaces is fixed during training and testing.
 However, in practice, the label space may be dynamically expanded.
 For instance, \cite{DBLP:journals/tkde/ZhuTZ18} studies an online MLC setting that an arriving data instance may be associated with unknown labels.
 In \cite{Wang2020}, knowledge distillation method is used to handle streaming labels.
-Another example is multi-label zero-shot learning (ML-ZSL) \cite{DBLP:conf/cvpr/LeeFYW18,DBLP:conf/cvpr/ZhangGS16,ji2020deep,huynh2020shared}.
-It requires the prediction of unknown labels which are not defined during training.
-To make ML-ZSL feasible, external semantic information is usually involved, such as word vectors \cite{DBLP:conf/cvpr/ZhangGS16} and knowlege graphs \cite{DBLP:conf/cvpr/LeeFYW18}.
-In \cite{DBLP:conf/emnlp/RiosK18,DBLP:conf/cvpr/AlfassyKASHFGB19,DBLP:journals/corr/abs-2010-01653}, few-shot labels is also considered, which relates to only few instances in the dataset, i.e. nearly unseen.
+Multi-label zero-shot learning (ML-ZSL) \cite{DBLP:conf/cvpr/LeeFYW18} requires the prediction of unknown labels which are not defined during training.
+To make ML-ZSL feasible, external semantic information is usually involved, such as word vectors \cite{DBLP:conf/cvpr/ZhangGS16} and knowledge graphs \cite{DBLP:conf/cvpr/LeeFYW18}.
+In \cite{DBLP:conf/cvpr/AlfassyKASHFGB19}, few-shot labels is also considered, which relates to only few instances in the data set, i.e. nearly unseen.